R1kkku/R1kkku/README.md

 ###

-<p align="left">✨ I write codes that works, kinda... but hey its works ok!<br>📚 I'm currently learning more about Cloud Servers<br>🎯 Goals: To be a Senior DevOps<br>🎲 Fun fact: I complain about it but i enjoy solving it</p>
+<p align="left">✨ I write codes that works, kinda... but hey its works ok!<br>📚 I'm currently learning more about Cloud Servers<br>🎯 Goals: To be a Senior DevOps<br>🎲 Fun fact: I complain about it but i enjoy working on it</p>

 ###